sdsten/MLU-Mathe180_public/OOP/README.md

 README
 ======

-Misc. content collection related to my OOP lecture/seminar.
+Miscellaneous content collection related to my OOP lecture/seminar.

 Filenames: Filenames that start with 4-digit-numbers are referring to exercises of the weekly Uebungsblaetter, eg. 0201_somefilename.c would be a litte test program in C to test a solution for Uebungsblatt 2 Aufgabe 1.